progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--This moves HEAD to point to the testing branch (see Figure 3-6).-->

-Das lässt HEAD neuerdings auf den Branch "testing" verweisen (siehe Abbildung 3-6).
+Das lässt HEAD neuerdings auf den Branch „testing“ verweisen (siehe Abbildung 3-6).

 <!--Figure 3-6.
 HEAD points to another branch when you switch branches.-->